Water canister: Hygiene

 With long-term storage, a biofilm can form on the inside of the canister, especially of the canister is exposed to sunlight.
 In this case, having a canister with a large diameter opening can make cleaning easier.
-Many waster canisters are made of UV resistant food-grade plastic to limit UV damage to the container, as well as limit biological growth.
+Many water canisters are made of UV resistant food-grade plastic to limit UV damage to the container, as well as limit biological growth.
 Water canisters are often blue as this is effective at blocking UV light.
 For long term storage, it is recommended to store water containers in a dark room to limit bacterial growth.
 This is especially important with clear containers, as these let through light.

 Typical plastics used in food-grade water containers are polyethylene terephthalate (PETE or PET, recycle code 1), high-density polyethylene (PVC, recycle code 2) and low-density polyethylene (LDPE, recycle code 4).
 The type of plastic should be identifiable from recycle codes stamped on the container.

 Care should be taken to know the history of what has been stored previously on the containers, as well as making sure that containers are cleaned properly before use.